noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 ### Multiple operations per thread

-So let us optimize the compuation a bit further.
+So let us optimize the computation a bit further.
 Each of the threads should do `n` iterations.
 This means we need to define the number of blocks as
 $$
  \operatorname{nblocks} = \frac{N}{\operatorname{nthreads} \cdot n}.